facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 These numbers, depending on how they are combined, are added and subtracted to make bigger numbers.

 In modern day, we've added strict rules to the system, but looking at historical examples, the system was for less strict.
-FancyLists airs on the side of less strict to facilitate user inputs, browsers will render them in a more strict form.
+FancyLists airs on the side of less strict to be more forgiving of user inputs, browsers will always render them in a more strict form regardless of what the user inputs.

 #### Rules of Addition

 When Roman numerals are chained in descending order according to denomination, the values are just added together.
-When that said, there are a few rules as to how the numerals are allowed to be sequenced.
+With that said, there are a few rules as to how the numerals are allowed to be sequenced.

 1. Numerals must be arranged in descending order of size.
 2. **D**, **L**, and **V** can each only appear once.